 I used to be scared to make homemade bread dough for our family meals, but that’s all changed.
 Yes — there have been failed attempts, but I never let that stop me.

 Believe me when I tell you that there have been some bricks that went directly into the trash can after coming out of the oven.
 But then, there are times like these — when they turn out perfectly.

 How to Make Bobby Flay’s Parker House Rolls

 My Kitchenaid Mixer is my best friend when it comes to making homemade bread.
 It cuts down drastically on the knead time and always, always makes the bread come out light and fluffy all the time.

 One way for sure you can tell if your rolls are going to come out right or not is if your dough rises to twice the size in the bowl.

 Just look at that beautiful dough.
 There is just something about dough that rises like this that gets me all giddy inside.
 The secret to making it look like this is simple.
 The yeast you use needs to be FRESH.

 I feel like Betty Crocker when this happens 🙂

-Kayla loves to roll out the dough for me and make our little Parker House Yeast Rolls.
+Kayla loves to roll out the dough for me and make these Bobby Flay Parker House Rolls.

 Once you roll them out and place them on the pan, you cover them again and let them rise a second time.
 This is what causes them to get super light and fluffy when you cook them.